Jindsmu/MDJNMF/README.md

 The code in this project will reproduce the results in our paper, "Integrating Multiple Genomic Imaging Data for the study of Lung Metastasis in Sarcomas using Multi-Dimensional Constrained Joint Non-Negative Matrix Factorization".
 Our codes were implemented and tested using win7, matlab/2016a.

 You can run it by main.mat.

-Note: The input data is in branche-master, and the code is in branche-code.
-You should download all files from two branches.
+The CNV files are the input datasets of MDJNMF method.

 Contact Information: